With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Dillon Community Based Services is a mental health treatment center in Dillon, MT, located at 312 South Pacific Street, 59725 zip code area.
 Dillon Community Based Services provides telemedicine/telehealth and outpatient treatment.
-Dillon Community Based Services offers individual psychotherapy, behavior modification and cognitive behavioral therapy to children / adolescents.
+Dillon Community Based Services offers cognitive behavioral therapy, trauma therapy and group therapy to children / adolescents.
 Dillon Community Based Services also supports children/adolescents with serious emotional disturbance.
-Additional services at Dillon Community Based Services consist of case management, psychosocial rehabilitation services and family psychoeducation.
+Additional services at Dillon Community Based Services consist of family psychoeducation, psychosocial rehabilitation services and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.